nhugo1/IT-Labs/Helpdesk-Troubleshooting-Labs/Activity2_Multi-Ticket-Priority-Management/KAN-3_Touchpad-WiFi-Critical-Failure/KAN-3_Touchpad-WiFi-Critical-Failure.md

 5. Saved changes

 **Result:**
-- System will now perform full kernel initialization on every boot
+- System will now perform **full cold boot** on every startup
-- Prevents preservation of corrupted driver states
-- Ensures clean driver loading from cold state
+- Complete kernel initialization from clean state
+- All drivers loaded fresh (no corrupted state preservation)
+- Prevents recurrence of GPIO controller boot failure
 - Trades ~5-10 seconds longer boot time for enterprise-grade stability

 **User Education Provided:**
-- Explained what happened and why
-- Described prevention measure and its purpose
+- Explained what happened: "Both your touchpad and Wi-Fi stopped working because a core system component (GPIO controller) failed to start properly when Windows booted.
+This affected everything that depends on it."
+- Described prevention measure: "I've disabled Fast Startup so Windows does a full restart every time instead of using saved states.
+This prevents the corrupted driver from being reloaded."
-- Instructed to contact helpdesk immediately if similar symptoms recur
+- Instructed to contact helpdesk immediately if similar symptoms recur: "If both your touchpad and Wi-Fi stop working at the same time again, call us right away."
 - Confirmed user prepared for 2 PM client presentation

 ![Fast Startup Disabled](screenshots/KAN-3_FastStartupDisabled.png)